The project of assistance in access to education is the key to a full and happy life for children with a difficult fate.

 While we solve the issue with access to education, we strive to help children continue study.
 The children can work with volunteers, and we are also looking for funds for payments for classes in paid groups.

 This means that any donation you make to the program is a contribution to the future of children.
 Even a hundred rubles is very important.

 Overcoming bureaucracy and indifference is not an easy task, therefore, every child who has received the right to education is a great victory.

-Thanks to the out-of-court support of the Committee last year, 122 children were able to go to school, which means they got the opportunity to fully learn, communicate and live.
-We also conducted 26 court cases.
-However, by the end of 2019, only six of them were completed, and the rest are still underway.
+Thanks to the out-of-court support of the Committee last year, 40 children were able to go to school, which means they got the opportunity to fully learn, communicate and live.
+We also conducted dozens of court cases.

 Every year we publish reports on children’s access to education and regularly talk about the problem in the media and our social networks.
 We are grateful for any support, and if you are ready to support our project, we are open for cooperation.

 how can you help